-People who are experiencing problems in their pelvic region can talk to our pelvic floor physiotherapist to get consultation and start with a treatment soon.
+People who are experiencing problems in their pelvic region can talk to our pelvic floor physiotherapist to get a consultation and start with treatment soon.

 At Proremedy Physiotherapy, our physical therapist creates the right treatment plan for your condition.
 They will help you to restore pelvic floor muscles’ strength and movement so that you can get relief from the pain and move around freely with no difficulty.

 You can book an appointment with us to get help immediately.

 How do I know if pelvic pain is getting serious?

 If you suffer with pelvic pain or cramps (especially one side), nausea, vaginal bleeding, dizziness, etc. then probably your symptoms are becoming worse.
 At this point of time, you need to avail medical help urgently.
 Otherwise, it can be very serious for your life.

 How long does it take or pelvic pain to go away?